 2011 | NYC | Artist

-From May through July 2011, Melissa will be working with Residency Unlimited within the framework of the organization’s partnership with Casita Maria Center for Arts and Education.
+From May through July 2011, Melissa worked with Residency Unlimited within the framework of the organization’s partnership with Casita Maria Center for Arts and Education.